 - Write: Benefits Service, 52 Derby Street, Ormskirk, L39 2DF

 Can a claim be backdated?

-You can only ask for your claim to be backdated if there is a valid reason why you were unable to apply from an earlier date.
+You can ask for your claim to be backdated for a maximum of one month if there is a valid reason why you were unable to apply earlier.

 If you are of pensionable age special backdating rules apply.
-Housing benefit can be backdated for a minimum of three months from the date of your application or from the date that you or your partner became pensionable age if this is later.
+Housing Benefit can be backdated for a maximum of three months from the date of your application or from the date that you or your partner became pensionable age if this is later.